In “My fragile”, Jérôme Garcin mourns his loved ones

 The author has also published biographies, fictionalized or not, where his favorite themes reappear, in particular that of lives cut down too soon, as in “Bleus horizons” dedicated to the poet Jean De la Ville de Mirmont who died during the First World War, or “The last winter of the Cid” where he retraces the last days of the actor Gérard Philipe.

 Here, Garcin delivers a moving portrait of his mother, artist and restorer of paintings, who in her life as a very young woman loses a little boy, then her husband, and valiantly resists the misfortunes that overwhelm her.
 It was in faith, he tells us, that she found the strength to overcome trials.
-But it is perhaps what Garcin tells us about his brother Laurent that is most striking in this book.
+But it is perhaps what Garcin tells us regarding his brother Laurent that is most striking in this book.

 “I had a fragile brother.
 Now that he is dead, he seems stronger to me, and I feel weaker.
 In truth, I no longer know which of the two of us was the most fragile”.
 A few years ago, in “Olivier”, he briefly mentioned this different being, plagued by multiple autistic-type difficulties, whose mother took care of all her life.
 A silent brother painter of raw art, whose colorful paintings Jérôme Garcin still scrutinizes today as so many enigmas to be deciphered.